 I hear some American lady over my shoulder say, "Ooooh I wouldn't do that if I were you."
 She apparently doesn't know my sordid history with monkeys.

 The head monkey and I wrestle with my day pack, he tries to intimidate me by screeching and bearing his fangs.
 I do the same back, only more animated.
 Rule is, you can't flinch, not even once.
 He looks baffled, concedes, and skittles off.
 "Ha!
 Take that!"
 I declare smugly and strut by the gawking onlookers.

 Beach day commences.
 I couldn’t have asked for better.
 Sunny and hot.
 There was a smattering of other tourists, all trying to find tree shade and being continuously robbed by raccoons and monkeys.
 The ocean was the same temperature as my body.
 I snorkeled and sunned myself unabashedly.
 Hit the snack shack for a beer and sangy.
-I may have even made sand angels in my euphoric state.
+I may have even made angels in the sand in this euphoric state.